RomainBasly/Projets-personnels-2022/README.md

 # Some project to practice

+## Nature Emoi
+#1 Creating a first page of a website using HTML & CSS, based on the tutorial of Graven - development on Youtube - around 12 of April, 2022.
+Language used : HTML, CSS & JS

+My main learnings of the exercise was to practice some stuff on CSS I have learned many month ago (incorporating a logo, resizing an image, using justify-content, align-items, flex-direction, background-image, padding, margin, importing a Google font) and understanding the logic prevailing behind flex-box, grids and position of the items (relative, absolute).

+Result tested on Safari & Brave (Chromium) - April 2022.

+## Fetching from Coingecko
-#1 Creating a simple page to fetch DATA from Coingecko APIs and display it simply to visualize the results - around 14th of April, 2022.
+#2 Creating a simple page to fetch DATA from Coingecko APIs and display it simply to visualize the results - around 14th of April, 2022.
 Language used : HTML, CSS & JS

 My key learning are :